polterguy/polterguy.github.io/endpoints/index.md

 ## File system related endpoints

-These endpoints are related to the file system somehow and allows you to upload and download files, create and delete folders, etc. These endpoints are arguably the foundation of Hyper IDE, allowing you to edit your files on your server.
+These endpoints are related to the file system somehow and allow you to upload and download files, create and delete folders, etc. These endpoints are arguably the foundation of Hyper IDE, allowing you to edit your files on your server.
 Most of these endpoints can only be invoked by a root user, and you would typically not consume these endpoints yourself directly from your own code.